 There’s a new trend brewing in the private equity world.
 Long gone are the days of simply buying companies, making wholesale changes and then flipping them for a profit.
-Ian Brenner and Leah McGillivray-Palko explore value creation through talent management—strategically transforming leadership and talent across the entire portfolio.
+Leah McGillivray-Palko and Ian Brenner explore value creation through talent management—strategically transforming leadership and talent across the entire portfolio.

 Buy, gut, flip, repeat.
 When you mention private equity (PE) firms, this is typically the first thing that comes to mind—they gobble up companies, swiftly restructure them, load up on debt, and make key personnel changes.
 It’s a story all too familiar.

 After several decades of continuous expansion, PE has now become a dominant source of capital in Canada.
 Case in point, we saw a record-breaking year of investment from buyout and PE investors in 2018, with 345 transactions collectively valued at $37.2 billion.